microsoft/psi/topics/InDepth.DeliveryPolicies.md

 In the discussion above we have highlighted two specific delivery policies, implemented as static members on the `DeliveryPolicy` class:

-* `DeliveryPolicy.Unlimited`: queues all messages at the receiver (up to int.MaxValue messages).
+* `DeliveryPolicy.Unlimited`: queues and delivers all messages at the receiver (up to int.MaxValue messages).
-* `DeliveryPolicy.LatestMessage`: only delivers the most recent message to the receiver, and drop all other ones.
+* `DeliveryPolicy.LatestMessage`: only delivers the most recent message to the receiver, and discards all other ones.

 Besides these two predefined policies, additional policies may be created using two available static factory methods:
-* `DeliveryPolicy.LagConstrained(TimeSpan timeSpan)`: defines a lag-constrained delivery policy.
-Messages will be queued and are processed by the receiver as long as their latency is below the specified timespan.
-As time elapses, messages that exceed the lag will be dropped.
+* `DeliveryPolicy.LatencyConstrained(TimeSpan maximumLatency)`: defines a latency-constrained delivery policy.
+Messages will be queued and are delivered to the receiver if their latency is below the specified `maximumLatency`.
+As time elapses, messages that exceed that maximum latency will be discarded.
 * `DeliveryPolicy.QueueSizeConstrained(int maximumQueueSize)`: defines a queue-size constrained delivery policy.
 Only the most recent messages up to the `maximumQueueSize` will be delivered to the receiver.